What is business-to-consumer (b2c)?

 ● Intermediaries on the internet: Online intermediaries do not own any of the products or services they sell; instead, they act as a link between sellers and buyers.

-● Advertising-based: B2C advertising-based businesses rely on providing content to attract Internet traffic, to which they then sell advertising for other products or services.
+● Advertising-based: B2C advertising-based businesses rely on providing content and strategies to attract Internet traffic, to which they then sell advertising for other products or services.
 Practically every outlet that distributes free information employs this strategy.

 ● Community-based Businesses: also use advertising to promote their products to online communities that have been formed around shared interests.
 Facebook is the most well-known example.
-The social media platform makes money by supporting businesses in reaching out to customers with pinpoint accuracy.
+The social media platform makes money by supporting businesses in reaching out to customers as stages with pinpoint accuracy.

 ● Fee-based: These business-to-consumer enterprises charge a monthly or annual membership fee in exchange for services or content.
 Entertainment platforms like HBO Go and Netflix are examples of periodicals like Wired and The New Yorker, which both have a free-read limit before charging for their content.